vishalvisd/nyt-mparticles/README.md

 Highlights
 -------
 - Offline mode: Provides user with cached data when the internet connection is not reliable or unavailable.
   It implements Cache then Network strategy with service worker (Show cached Data and then update when network data available.)
-- RTK Query used which provides additional layer of caching and
+- Data Fetching - RTK Query used which simplify loading of data,  and eliminate hand-write data fetching & caching logic.
-less code with api hooks hence less maintainence and more robust code
 - Responsive UI
-- Unit Tests with code coverage [npm run test]
+- Unit Tests with code coverage
 - TypeScripts used in the main codebase while javascript used for testing code
+- SPA PWA
 - Latest Tech used:
   - BoilerPlate: Vite
   - Testing tools: vitest, react-testing-library